Tell us a little bit about why you chose a holiday to the destinations you and Charyl visited.

 Highly recommended is the Tien Hsing Lo Chinese Restaurant in the Landis Hotel in Taipei, Taiwan.
 This was our best dinner on the entire trip.
 The service at West Lake cuisine was of the highest quality.
 We thanked the staff so much for a wonderful meal and the service.
 As a nice surprise the manager and the chef came out personally to meet us at the end of the experience.
 We were also given a wonderful souvenir of a paper scroll with the menu we chose, written in Chinese characters by their resident calligrapher.

-Is there anything you wish you knew before you travelled to Laos, Taiwan etc?
+Is there anything you wish you knew before you travelled?

-In addition, both my wife and I had researched our trip well before we left Brisbane as to be well informed when we arrived.
+In addition, both my wife and I had researched our trip well before we left Brisbane as to stay informed when we arrived.
 Wendy Wu Tours also provided a more than useful booklet of essential information which we found helpful before venturing forth.

-The things we did not know about Taiwan, Laos, Hong Kong, Macau and Singapore were generally the nice surprises on the trip and a trip is made all the more memorable for those nice surprises.
+The things we did not know about Taiwan, Laos, Hong Kong, Macau and Singapore were generally the nice surprises on the trip.
+These nice surprises definitely make a trip more memorable!

 Any advice/suggestions for people who are thinking about travelling to Laos and/or Taiwan?